william1616/WeakestLink/README.md

 File|Ussage
 ----|------
-main.py|Main menu which allows running of all other programs through a gui server.py|Server file which runs the gamecode and controls client programs control.py|Connects to server as a client and controls gameflow gui.py|Connects to the server as a client and displays the game stats
+main.py|Main menu which allows running of all other programs through a gui weakest_link/server.py|Server file which runs the gamecode and controls client programs weakest_link/control.py|Connects to server as a client and controls gameflow weakest_link/gui.py|Connects to the server as a client and displays the game stats weakest_link/network.py|Networking API wraping socket libary weakest_link/misc.py|Miscellaneous API containting mostly file related functions

 Releases
 ---